Spatchcock Turkey

 How To Spatchcock A Turkey

-• Using a pair of poultry scissors, start cutting around the backbone to remove it.
+• Using a pair of poultry scissors, or sharp kitchen shears, start cutting around the backbone to remove it.
 There may be some areas that are harder to cut; in those cases, try using just the tips of the shears to cut slowly and with greater precision.
-(Note: the backbone and giblets can be saved for making broth or gravy!)
+(Tip: the backbone and giblets can be saved for making broth or gravy!)

 • Once the backbone is removed, turn over the turkey, breast side UP.
 Press down forcefully to flatten it.
 You should hear the breastbone crack as the turkey flattens out.
 The legs will be turned out to the sides.